Canadian tourist in London unsure if street hawker is selling authentic Royal Babies - The Beaverton

 Canadian tourist in London unsure if street hawker is selling authentic Royal Babies

 As additional evidence, Forte pointed to the poor craftsmanship, the absence of any logos, and how the word “Royal” was misspelled on all the onesies.
-Forte says his carefulness stems from a previous occasion a few years prior when he narrowly avoided buying the last male rhino after a close inspection revealed it to be a cat wearing an ice cream cone.
+Forte says his carefulness stems from a previous occasion a few years prior when he narrowly avoided buying the last male white rhino after a close inspection revealed it to be a cat wearing an ice cream cone.

 “I promise guv, these are 100% real.
 I know Prince Bullion very well,” said the vendor, doffing his crooked top hat as Forte examined the sellers five ‘genuine’ Korn-i-Noor diamonds.
 “You’ve heard of him?
 He’s the Duke of Grainbridge.
 I get my stock directly from him and Kern Middlepunt.”